lvmxh/go-rdt/docs/UserGuide.md

 curl -i http://127.0.0.1:8888/v1/cache/l3/0
 ```

-## Query pre-fedefined policy in RDTAgent
+## Query pre-fedefined policy in RMD

 ```
 curl http://127.0.0.1:8888/v1/policy
 ```

-The backend for policy is a yaml file: /etc/rdtagent/policy.yaml, it pre-defines
+The backend for policy is a yaml file: /etc/rmd/policy.yaml, it pre-defines
 some `policy` on specific intel platform.
 This file can be changed.